parenting

 Everything starts to look alike after a few days in the freezer.
 That's understandable if you wrap items in aluminum foil, of course, but food stored even in plastic wrap turns white and crystalline and becomes disguised quickly enough.

-Put a roll of inch-wide masking tape and a pen in a drawer next to the freezer wrap of your choice.
+Put a roll of inch-wide masking tape and a pen in a drawer next to the portable food vacuum sealer with bags of your choice.
 Use a length of the tape to make a label for everything you freeze.
 Also add the date to the label.
 If you have more than one package of chicken, you'll know which one to use first.

 How do you label items in your home to keep everything organized and easy to find?
 What types of items do you label?